Vrittik/SystemDesign.Core/bin/systemDesignPattern/ObserverDesignPattern/readme.txt

 Lets take a WhetherStationObservable and TvObserver and MobileObserver

-WhetherStationObservable has property currentTemp, it will update currentTemp and it will notify the observers in each 10 seconds.
+WhetherStationObservable has property currentTemp, it will update currentTemp and it will notify the observers in each 2 seconds.

+Lets take a StockObservable and IphoneObserver

+StockObservable has property currentStock, it will update currentStock and it will notify the observers whenever stocks has been updated from 0 to some value.

 -----------------------